spaceacc/spaceacc.github.io/docs/directory/spacecraft.md

 * [Radiation Test Database](http://radwg.web.cern.ch/content/radiation-test-database) - Radiation test results for many components.
 * [SatSearch](http://satsearch.co), [CubeSatShop](https://www.cubesatshop.com/) - Search engines for satellite parts and their datasheets
 * [The AMSAT CubeSat Simulator Project](http://cubesatsim.org/) - a low cost satellite emulator that runs on solar panels and batteries, transmits UHF radio telemetry, has a 3D printed frame, and can be extended by additional sensors and modules.
 * [UPSat](https://upsat.gr/) - Open source satellite software and hardware

+## Spacecraft Software

+* [cFS Basecamp](https://github.com/cfs-tools/cfs-basecamp) - Provides a lightweight environment to help you learn NASA’s cFS and create app-based solutions for your projects.
+The built-in hands-on tutorials shorten the path to productivity.
+* [Core Flight System](https://github.com/nasa/cfs) - NASA portable and extendable flight software framework with extensive flight heritage and a growing suite of applications and platform ports
+* [FossaSat-1](https://fossa.systems/fossasat/) - Hardware designs and software for the FossaSat-1 Pocketqube satellite ([GitHub](https://github.com/Bambofy/FossaSat-1))
+* [NASA JPL F Prime](https://github.com/nasa/fprime) - NASA JPL F Prime (FÊ¹) is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications, originally developed at the Jet Propulsion Laboratory.
+* [KubOS](https://www.kubos.com/kubos/) - An open-source flight software framework for satellites
+* [LibreCube](https://librecube.org/) - Open source space and Earth exploration.
+Defining a generic architecture of system of systems that have standardized interfaces makes it possible to combine and reuse elements for various applications
+* [Linux4Space](https://linux4space.org/) - Open source Yocto based Linux distribution suitable for space applications
+* [NanoSat MO Framework](http://nanosat-mo-framework.github.io) - A software framework for nanosatellites based on the latest CCSDS standards.
+Developed by ESA and used in OPS-SAT mission ([GitHub](https://github.com/esa/nanosat-mo-framework))
+* [OpenSatKit](https://github.com/OpenSatKit/OpenSatKit) - A complete [Core Flight System](https://github.com/nasa/cfs) training and application development environment that includes [COSMOS](https://cosmosrb.com/) and [42](https://software.nasa.gov/software/GSC-16720-1)
+* [SatCat5](https://github.com/the-aerospace-corporation/satcat5) - A mixed-media Ethernet switch for connecting smallsat payloads
+* [UPSat](https://upsat.gr/) - Open source satellite software and hardware

 ### GNSS Receivers